 4) Fill out all sections except those reserved for High School use, including the names and section numbers of all classes and parent and student signatures

-5) Send to Sharon Haynes by scan or fax for signature.
+5) Send to Sharon Haynes by scan for signature.
 We will send it back for processing and let you know when registration is complete.